mediaProduct2017/learn-SentimentAnalysis/README.md

 * To avoid overfitting to the training examples and generalizing poorly to unseen examples, introduce regularization when doing classification (in fact, most machine learning tasks).

-* There word vectors work better: higher dimensional word vectors may encode more information, vectors that were trained on a much larger corpus
+* These word vectors work better: higher dimensional word vectors may encode more information, vectors that were trained on a much larger corpus

 * 测试结果可以用confusion matrix的heatmap来展示